greguu/linux_kernel_xtm2_richland/README.md

 # PHY / Switch (RTL8366SR and Marvel 88e6060)

 - TODO: Understand the mainline DSA based implementation of RTL8366 and potential differences with the chip used on this platform, RTL8366SR.
-As well as the link between the IXP43x ETH PHY and the switch.
-- TODO: Configure the Marvel 88e6060 Switch for the first 3 ports (10/100)
+- The Marvel 88e6060 switch does work now!
+Thanks to HHarte for his contribution to the .dts file!

 # Next ?